Hamilton Halton Construction Association Ontario Architecture

 Dundas

-The door on the city hall is a late Renaissance style, verging on Baroque.
+The door on the town hall is a late Renaissance style, verging on Baroque.
 The pediment is broken in many sections and the center has an urn flanked by a series of stylized roses.
 The keystone has an interesting agraffe.
 The fanlight is a large semi-circular radiating design.
 The pillars and the spandrel design are French.

 Dundas has the distinction of having the shortest highway in North America and the longest running hotel in Ontario, the Collins Hotel.